 Metformin is a worldwide prescribed drug applied for treatment of type II diabetes.
 It enhances cell sensitivity to insulin, inhibits mitochondrial respiratory chain (complex I) and has recently been proposed as inducer of AMP-activated protein kinase (AMPK).

-We have therefore hypothesized that induction of AMPK can stimulate apoptosis in tumor cells by a cascade of processes involving up-regulation of PRODH/POX expression and ROS production under proline availability.
-The purpose of this project is a justification of the presented hypothesis and evaluation the effect of AMPK activation on the signaling pathways and amino acids profile involved in apoptosis/autophagy regulation in wild type breast cancer MCF-7 cells and the cell line with knock-down PRODH/POX.
+We have therefore hypothesized that induction of AMPK can stimulate apoptosis in tumour cells by a cascade of processes involving up-regulation of PRODH/POX expression and ROS production under proline availability.
+The purpose of this project is to build a case for the presented hypothesis and to evaluate the effect of AMPK activation on the signalling pathways and amino acids profile involved in apoptosis/autophagy regulation in wild type breast cancer MCF-7 cells and the cell line with knock-down PRODH/POX.